Atmoskun/randomwalkwallstreet/Randomwalk/docs/sprints/sprint-2-planning.md

 Sarah Zhang → integration and testing

 Identified risks:
+Deploying a Django app to Render for the first time will have unforeseen configuration challenges.
+Merging two separate apps built by different developers will be complex.
-LLM API limits access; Long files may cause slow responses.
+LLM API limits access.
+Long files may cause slow responses.